 - nondet: Any number of solutions including 0

-There are allowable modes which are covered by the above given modes to make things a little more confusing.
+There are allowable modes that are covered by the above given modes to make things a little more confusing.
 For instance, I can call zip with the following two different goals, both of which are accepted as legitimate and do not yield errors.

 ?- zip([1,2,3],[4,5,6],[1–4, 2–5, 3–6]). true. ?- zip([1,2,3],[4,5,6],[1–4, 2–5, 3–7]). false.

 In the first case we supplied all of the arguments.
-This is more informative than any of the modes given, and consequently causes the determinsm to be demoted.
+This is more informative than any of the modes given, and consequently causes the determinism to be demoted.
 We shift from being ‘det’ to being ‘semidet’.
 This demotion is taken care of for us automatically by mavis.
 We can also run the query backwards, since we have supplied the appropriate mode line above.
 This is the main reason we might want to specify multiple mode lines.

 ?- zip(A,B,[1–4, 2–5, 3–6]).
 A = [1, 2, 3], B = [4, 5, 6].